shakes76/PatternAnalysis-2024/recognition/VisionTransformer-s4708525/README.md

 This is the sample of the training dataset:
 ![Training data samples](results/img_training_samples_original.png)

-This is the sample of the training dataset:
+This is the sample of the testing dataset:
 ![Testing data samples](results/img_testing_samples_original.png)

 Furthermore, the training and validation data is augmented to expand and diversify a dataset by applying different transformations to the original data.
 This technique enhances the performance and generalization ability of models.
 This is the process of data augmentaion applied: